timescale/docs/cloud/security/client-credentials.md

     your project.
 1. In the `Project Settings` page, click the ⋮ menu of the client credential, and select `Delete`.
-1. In the `Are you sure` dialog, type the name of the client credentail, and click `Delete`.
+1. In the `Are you sure` dialog, type the name of the client credential, and click `Delete`.

 </Procedure>